filmboy3/TIA/README.md

 Example: "Tell me the latest from hacker news"
 Examples: "ABC headlines please"

-The <a href="https://newsapi.org/"><i>News Api</i></a> features a plethora of updated news summaries from providers across the globe, 75 of which were hand-picked to use on Tia.
+The <a href="https://newsapi.org/"><i>News Api</i></a> features a plethora of updated news summaries from providers across the globe, 75 of which were hand-picked for use on Tia.

 <img src="https://github.com/filmboy3/TIA-Texting-Internet-Assistant/blob/master/images/new_19.png" width="25%" height="25%">